-Henderson Franklin’s Estate Planning and Trust Administration team pride themselves on finding innovative solutions for their clients’ wealth transfer goals.
-With a roster of Board Certified Attorneys, and holding advanced degrees in taxation and estate planning, our lawyers harmonize our clients’ personal and financial objectives with federal tax obligations.
-Their work minimizes our clients’ total obligations while safeguarding their wealth for future generations.
+At Henderson Franklin, our team of trust and estate planning attorneys are dedicated to finding innovative solutions to help our clients achieve their wealth transfer goals.
+Our estate planning attorneys, who are Board Certified and have advanced degrees in taxation and estate planning, work to harmonize our clients' personal and financial objectives with their federal tax obligations.
+Our attorneys strive to minimize our clients' total obligations while also safeguarding their wealth for future generations.
 Our team prides itself on offering top-quality legal services in the area of trust and estate planning.

 Partnering with our clients throughout the life cycle of their wealth strategy, we work diligently to ensure our clients’ confidential information is handled discreetly.
 Our clients place the utmost confidence in our ability to handle their estate plan with integrity and professionalism.
 Working collaboratively with the firm’s roster of attorneys, we are able to offer a full-service solution for a diverse array of clients.